 A Century of Lunar Photography and Beyond

 The oldest surviving photographs of the moon were taken from an observatory in Westchester in the 1840s.
-Just over one hundred years later, in 1969, astronauts took photographs of the Earth from the moon’s surface.
+Just over one hundred years later, in 1969, astronauts such as Neil A. Armstrong took photographs on the moon’s surface during the Apollo 11 mission.
 Between those two time periods, photographers—living and robotic—used all manner of photographic technology to capture the face of our nearest celestial neighbor, including Rube-Goldberg-esque devices combining photography, analog television, and the mechanical workings of vending machines.